Schistosomiasis: Identification of eggs in stools

 Diagnosis of infection is confirmed by the identification of eggs in stools.
-Eggs of S. mansoni are about 140 by 60 µm in size and have a lateral spine.
+Eggs of S. mansoni are about 140 by 60 μm in size and have a lateral spine.
 The diagnosis is improved through the use of the Kato-Katz technique, a semiquantitative stool examination technique.
 Other methods that can be used are enzyme-linked immunosorbent assay, circumoval precipitation test, and alkaline phosphatase immunoassay.

 Microscopic identification of eggs in stool or urine is the most practical method for diagnosis.
-Stool examination should be performed when infection with S. mansoni or S. japonicum is suspected, and urine examination should be performed if S. haematobium is suspected.
+A stool examination should be performed when infection with S. mansoni or S. japonicum is suspected, and a urine examination should be performed if S. haematobium is suspected.
 Eggs can be present in the stool in infections with all Schistosoma species.
 The examination can be performed on a simple smear (1 to 2 mg of fecal material).
 Because eggs may be passed intermittently or in small numbers, their detection is enhanced by repeated examinations or concentration procedures, or both.
 In addition, for field surveys and investigational purposes, the egg output can be quantified by using the Kato-Katz technique (20 to 50 mg of fecal material) or the Ritchie technique.
 Eggs can be found in the urine in infections with S. haematobium (recommended time for collection: between noon and 3 PM) and with S. japonicum.
 Quantification is possible by using filtration through a nucleopore filter membrane of a standard volume of urine followed by egg counts on the membrane.
 Tissue biopsy (rectal biopsy for all species and biopsy of the bladder for S. haematobium) may demonstrate eggs when stool or urine examinations are negative.

-Identification of microhematuria in urine using urine reagent strips is more accurate than circulating antigen tests in the identification of active schistosomiasis in endemic areas.
+Confirming microhematuria in urine using urine reagent strips is more accurate than circulating antigen tests to identify active schistosomiasis in endemic areas.